Chenée Today

 stacked lemon poppyseed scones

-Moist, fluffy lemon poppyseed scones are the perfect breakfast treat!
-These are the best lemon poppy seed scones with sour cream for an extra rich texture.
+This lemon poppyseed scones recipe is the perfect brunch treat!
+These easy lemon poppy seed scones with sour cream have a deliciously rich texture.
+You'll love making and eating them!

 Course: Breakfast, Brunch, Dessert, Snack